robmok/code_gridCell/README.md

 Test phase - fix cluster positions and compute activations and grid scores; default, circle
 Script: run_gridnessTestDataPerm.m
-- default, circle. uncomment line 19 if previously ran square environment (category learning no need to assess grid scores)
+- default environment/shape is circle. uncomment line 19 if previously ran square environment (category learning no need to assess grid scores)
 - if you have run the above and saved it, you should be able to run this script and it will give you the activation maps and grid scores)
+- Permutation testing (on/off)
+	- To compute activation maps and grid scores after learning WITHOUT permutation tests, set nIter=1000
+	- To compute activation maps, grid scores, and permutation tests, set nIter=200 (else takes long, and not necessary)

-Note: gA is grid score that is reported in the manuscript (method from Perez-Escobar et al., 2016), gW is a more conservative method (Wills et al., 2012).
+Note: gA is grid score that is reported in the manuscript (method from Perez-Escobar et al., 2016), gW is a more conservative method (from Wills et al., 2012).

 Plotting learning phase